MultiVersus 1.01 update patch notes: Morty release, Finn buffs, Iron Giant nerfs, more - Dexerto

 The new MutliVersus 1.01 update is coming in hot on August 23, bringing some quality-of-life balance updates alongside Morty’s long-awaited release in the brawler.
 Before it arrives, we’ve already got the full patch notes to get you ahead of the curve.
 Here’s all there is to know.

 In light of the long list of changes having launched with MultiVersus Season 1, the upcoming MultiVersus 1.01 patch is definitely on the smaller end of the spectrum.
-While the latest update marks the arrival of Morty, the accompanying balance pass is more minor in comparison.
+Releasing open August 23, the latest MultiVersus Patch update marks the arrival of Morty alongside a number of key balance adjustments.

-From nerfs impacting the likes of Iron Giant and Velma to hefty buffs for Arya and Finn, there’s plenty to keep on top of.
-So be sure to brush up with the full MultiVersus 1.01 update patch notes below.
+From nerfs impacting the likes of Iron Giant and Velma to hefty buffs for Arya and Finn, there’s still plenty to keep on top of.

+Of note for this particular update is the fact this a server-based patch update only — thereby it doesn’t affect local or offline play and only impacts online play.

 Full MultiVersus 1.01 patch notes